HSBNE-Archive/Policy/Rules/Rules.md

         at a place agreeable to and accessible to all of the membership.
     2. To ensure the accuracy of the minutes—

-        a.  the minutes of each general meeting must be signed by the chairperson of the meeting, or the chairperson of the next general meeting, verifying their accuracy (or if stored electronically, an equivalent "Signed By: XXXX" statement must be "typed" by those verifying the document. ) ; and
+        1.  the minutes of each general meeting must be signed by the chairperson of the meeting, or the chairperson of the next general meeting, verifying their accuracy (or if stored electronically, an equivalent "Signed By: XXXX" statement must be "typed" by those verifying the document. ) ; and
-        b.  the minutes of each annual general meeting must be signed by the chairperson of the meeting, or the chairperson of the next meeting of the association that is a general meeting or annual general meeting, verifying their accuracy (or if stored electronically, an equivalent
+        2.  the minutes of each annual general meeting must be signed by the chairperson of the meeting, or the chairperson of the next meeting of the association that is a general meeting or annual general meeting, verifying their accuracy (or if stored electronically, an equivalent